rapidfort/community-images/community_images/yugabyte/yugabytedb/README.md

 [![Slack][slack-badge]][slack-link]
 [![FOSSA Status][fossa-badge]][fossa-link]

-# RapidFort hardened image for yugabyte
+# RapidFort hardened image for Yugabyte

-RapidFort’s container optimization process hardened this yugabyte container.
+RapidFort’s container optimization process hardened this Yugabyte container.
 This container is free to use and has no license limitations.

-It is the same as the [yugabyteDB yugabyte][source-image-repo-link] image but more secure.
+It is the same as the [yugabyteDB Yugabyte][source-image-repo-link] image but more secure.

 Every day, we optimize and harden a variety of Docker Hub’s most famous images.
 Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.
 <br>